RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 ## MTG jamendo dataset

-More informatio about the MTG jamendo dataset and the dataset can be found at the following links: https://github.com/MTG/mtg-jamendo-dataset
+More information about the MTG jamendo dataset [1] and the dataset can be found at the following links: https://github.com/MTG/mtg-jamendo-dataset

+[1] Bogdanov, D., Won M., Tovstogan P., Porter A., & Serra X. (2019).
+The MTG-Jamendo Dataset for Automatic Music Tagging.
+Machine Learning for Music Discovery Workshop, International Conference on Machine Learning (ICML 2019).

 ## Tenworflow models for Essentia.